elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > **Overcommit Memory**
 >
 > *   Overcommitting memory allows the kernel to potentially allocate more memory than the system actually has.
 This is perfectly safe, and in fact default behavior, as the Linux VM will handle the management of memory.
 However, to tune it, consider the following information: **/proc/sys/vm/overcommit_memory**
->     *   **O** &#8211; Heuristic overcommit handling.
+>     *   **O** - Heuristic overcommit handling.
 Obvious overcommits of address space are refused.
 Used for a typical system.
 It ensures a seriously wild allocation fails while allowing overcommit to reduce swap usage. root is allowed to allocate slighly more memory in this mode.
 This is the default.
->     *   **1** &#8211; Always overcommit.
+>     *   **1** - Always overcommit.
 Appropriate for some scientific applications.
->     *   **2** &#8211; Don&#8217;t overcommit.
+>     *   **2** - Don't overcommit.
 The total address space commit for the system is not permitted to exceed swap plus a configurable percentage (default is 50) of physical RAM.
 Depending on the percentage you use, in most situations this means a process will not be killed while attempting to use already-allocated memory but will receive errors on memory allocation as appropriate.
 >
 > **HugePages**
 >